 Buy Publications Online – MIPN’s publications are now available via The Morton Arboretum’s online store, so placing an order has never been easier!
 We currently have two field guides, a “why should I care” informational pamphlet, and two “keep a lookout” fact sheets available.
 Remember, MIPN members receive a 10% discount of their pre-shipping order of MIPN publications!

 Save the Date!
-UMISC 2018 – Once again MIPN will be partnering with the Invasive Plant Association of Wisconsin (IPAW) and the Minnesota Invasive Species Advisory Council (MISAC), and, special this year, the National Association of Invasive Species Management (NAISMA) to bring you a joint UMISC/NAISMA conference.
+UMISC 2018 – MIPN will be partnering with the Invasive Plant Association of Wisconsin (IPAW), the Minnesota Invasive Species Advisory Council (MISAC), and, special this year, the National Association of Invasive Species Management (NAISMA) to bring you a joint UMISC/NAISMA conference.
 UMISC 2018 will be in Rochester, MN on October 15 - 18, 2018 in Rochester, MN.
 The program committee is currently accepting abstracts for oral and poster presentations on a broad variety of invasive species topics.
 Visit the UMISC website to learn more.
 The deadline for abstracts is April 11, 2018.

 Webinar Presentation on MIPN's Work with Green Industry - Two members of MIPN's board recently presented on our work with the green industry to develop cooperative strategies for reducing the spread of ornamental invasive plants.
 The webinar recording is available for viewing online.